Trees For Life

 Canaan is growing a world market for almonds from Palestine.
 Almonds are used as ingredients for other foods, or are pressed fresh into almond oil for cooking and cosmetics.
 Companies like Ben & Jerrys, Lush Cosmetics, and Swiss Air are using Palestinian almonds from Canaan.
 Our farmers fly high!

-You can support Trees for Life and plant olive trees and almond trees in Palestine.
+How you can help: You can support Trees for Life and plant olive trees and almond trees in Palestine.
+Consider planting trees to commemorate Earth Day.
 They make great gifts that give twice!
 Please visit The Land of Canaan Foundation website to donate trees for Palestine.
 Our farmers thank you.
 Together, we keep Palestine alive.

 REVERSING THE DESTRUCTION